spike0en/awesome-nothing/README.md

 - [Nothing Clock by Sasha Chverenko](https://github.com/SushiiReboot/Nothing-Clock) - A Nothing style world clock, timer and stopwatch app.
 - [Nothing Weather by Apex Creators](https://play.google.com/store/apps/details?id=com.ApexCreator.nothing_weather) - A Nothing style weather app to know how much warmer or colder it is than yesterday.
 - [NothingK by cuadratico](https://github.com/cuadratico/NothingK) - A digital vault for storing passwords.
 - [NoVolume by NoAppsStudio](https://play.google.com/store/apps/details?id=com.nostudio.novolume) - A fully customisable volume slider with Nothing aesthetic.
+You can find presets for the same in [this discord server thread](https://discord.com/channels/930878214237200394/1396048761599557693).
 - [OpenCalc by drrnb](https://github.com/drrnb/OpenCalc/releases/tag/v3.0.0-beta4-nothing) - A simple nothing themed calculator app
 - [SaferDev by abhixv](https://play.google.com/store/apps/details?id=com.abhixv.saferdev) - The ultimate tool for gaining complete insights into your Nothing device.
 - [Voidcaller by VoidwareLabs](https://play.google.com/store/apps/details?id=com.voidware.voidcaller&hl=en_IN) - A minimalist dialer that combines simplicity and speed with a stylish, monochrome design inspired by Nothing OS.